 My Simmons

-The SOS (Supporting Our Students) Fund is a collection of donations from staff, faculty, students, alumnx, student organizations, Board of Trustees members, and community friends to assist current students facing urgent and immediate expenses.
+Since March 2020, Simmons has offered the The SOS (Supporting Our Students) Fund to students experiencing gaps in basic needs as a result of an acute emergency.
+The Fund is a collection of donations from staff, faculty, alum, student organizations, Board of Trustees members, Gerstner Philanthropies, and community friends to assist current students facing urgent and immediate expenses.

-The fund is available to provide financial assistance to enrolled undergraduate, graduate, and online students who face challenges in meeting expenses that are:
+The fund is available to provide financial assistance to undergraduate, graduate, and online students who are currently enrolled in classes.
+Fund guidelines are subject to change on a yearly basis and those updates will be reflected on our website.

 What is taken into consideration when determining student needs and fund allocation?

 Each student submits a description of their current situation, needs, and requested funding as it relates to these needs.
-The SOS Fund committee that reviews this information is also taking into account the Expected Family Contribution (EFC) and previous financial aid history of each student.
+The Emergency Fund Committee that reviews this information is also taking into account the financial aid information of each student request in partnership with Student Financial Services to determine eligibility.
 If your overall financial need has changed, please reach out to Student Financial Services to inform them at [email protected].

-What needs typically cannot be met by the SOS Fund?
+What needs typically cannot be met by the Emergency Funds at Simmons?

 • Non-urgent expenses or needs that extend beyond the month your application is received